-The mountain peaks of Dalaguete and Badian can be reached by trail and road.
+Step 2: The mountain peaks of Dalaguete and Badian are reachable by trail and road.
 The former is preferred by hikers and mountaineers because of an imposing view of vegetation growing luxuriantly along its way while the latter is favored by most visitors for fast and easy access.

 From the junction in Dalaguete, ask a motorcycle-for-hire (habal-habal) to take you to the three mountain peaks.
 The trip will take half to entire day and would cost for P400 per person round trip.
 The motorcycle is only allowed to take 2 persons.
 If you opt to visit one mountain peak only, the cost per person is P200 round trip.